bahamas10/basher/README.md

 fi
 ```

-Even though `$printf_date_supported` undergoes word-splitting in that example, we don't
+Even though `$printf_date_supported` undergoes word-splitting in the if
-use quotes because we control the contents of the variable.
+statement in that example, we don't use quotes because we control the contents
+of the variable.

 Also, variables like `$$`, `$?`, `$#`, etc. don't required quotes because they will
 never contain spaces, tabs, or newlines.